 Homemade Tzatziki Dip – Vegetarian Recipe

-On our last visit to our youngest son, we snacked on a very tasty dip he prepared, among a nice spread of various other hors d’oeuvres.
-It was a great feeling to see that he is becoming a great host, and practices his recipes on his parents.
+During one of our visits to our youngest son, we snacked on a very tasty dip he prepared, in addition to a nice spread of various hors d’oeuvres.
+It was a great feeling to see that he is becoming a great host and sharing his recipes with his parents.

-If you have adult children, you will agree that it makes you feel rewarded, seeing them grow up into responsible, self-sufficient individuals.
-It confirms that you have done a good job, and now it’s their time to shine, and show it off.
+If you have adult children, you will agree that it makes you feel rewarded, to see them grow up into responsible, self-sufficient individuals.
+It confirms that you have done a good job, and now it’s their time to shine and show it off.

 - 1 cup of cucumber, chopped of shredded (one large cucumber-seeds removed, or 2-3 small ones ,with seeds, as these have very small and tender seeds

 - 3 cloves garlic, minced (garlic chopper is perfect for this job)

 - 2 cups Greek Yogurt, plain (or sour cream if you don't like yogurt)

 - 1/2 tsp black, or white pepper, ground